Bolzano-Weierstrass-plan/.github/profile/README.md

 ## Rules

 #### tlu22's Rules [[Daily Record](https://github.com/Bolzano-Weierstrass-plan/tlu22-record)]
-1. 3 hours of math a day.
-No irralevent web browsing and phone use during math time.
+1. Study time: 9am to 4pm everyday, 6pm to 9pm on TR, 6pm to 7:30 pm on MW.
+No phone use after 11pm or in studytime unless necessary(submit homework, write email, two-factor authorization)
-2. no phone in bed, no gaming/video watching/web browsing before 2pm or after 11pm.
+2. For each section of linear algebra, complete in $[\frac{#Exercise}{15}]$ days.
 3. same as Soobin's second rule.

 #### Deepak's Rules [[Daily Record](https://github.com/Bolzano-Weierstrass-plan/deepak-record)]